US stocks move higher with help from Big Tech companies - WTMJ

 Technology stocks were pushing the broader market solidly higher on Thursday, as investors welcomed another reprieve from the volatility in the bond market that has dominated the conversation on Wall Street for the last several weeks.

-Big Tech stocks, which have been hurt this year by rising bond rates, were among the biggest gainers.
-Apple was up 1.5%, Microsoft rose 1.7% and Google’s parent company Alphabet was up more than 2%.
+Big Tech stocks, which have been hurt this year by rising bond yields, were among the biggest gainers.
+Apple was up 1.7%, Microsoft rose 2.7% and Google’s parent company, Alphabet, was up more than 3.3%.

 The recent return of stability to the bond market has been reassuring investors after a sudden spike in long-term interest rates over the past month prompted traders to dump tech shares, which started to look expensive after months of gigantic gains.

+“We’re entering this environment where growth is going to be higher than expected,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.
+“With higher growth you get higher interest rates.”

+Much of the uncertainty facing the market at the beginning of the year has faded, he said, as vaccine distribution ramped up and businesses reopened.
+The latest round of stimulus from Washington is also helping to lift uncertainty about the recovery.

 The House approved the sweeping pandemic relief package over Republican opposition on Wednesday, sending it to President Joe Biden to be signed into law.
-The package would provide $1,400 checks for most Americans and direct billions of dollars to schools, state and local governments, and businesses.
+The package would provide $1,400 checks for most Americans and direct billions of dollars to schools, state and local governments, and businesses affected by pandemic-related shutdowns, which began a year ago.

+The biggest IPO in years rolled out Thursday on the New York Stock Exchange where Coupang, the South Korean equivalent of Amazon in the U.S., or Alibaba in China, began trading under the ticker “CPNG.”
+The stock is up 47%.
+It’s actually the largest initial public offering from an Asian company since Alibaba went public about seven years ago.
+And it’s the biggest in the U.S. since Uber raised more than $8 billion in 2019.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.